CunningLogic/Android-Device-ID-Project/README.md

   device entry for each one, and note the conflicts in the description.
 * Only submit complete device entries.
-* If a new manufacture is added to the project, please have the filename in upper cae, with a lower case file extension.
+* If a new manufacture is added to the project, please have the filename in upper case, with a lower case file extension.

 Special Thanks to all contributors:
 -----------------------------------